-I believe that a vinyasa flow class with smooth transition from one pose to another can help students to feel less worried and allow them to find stillness of the mind, freeing their mind of niggling worries and negative thoughts.
-The following is a sequence you can practise to relieve anxiety and bring stillness to the mind.
+I believe that a vinyasa flow class with a smooth transition from one pose to another can help students to feel less worried and allow them to find stillness of the mind, freeing their mind of niggling worries and negative thoughts.
+The following is a sequence you can practice to relieve anxiety and bring stillness to the mind.

 About the Author:

 Caoimhe works as a School teacher in Dublin, Ireland.
 Her experience with stressed teenagers increased her interest in yoga.
-She completed a 200 Hour Yoga Teacher Training in Ireland and has recently taken the next step in India.
-She took part at the 300 Hour Yoga Teacher Training at Yoga India Foundation last month.
+She completed a 200 Hour of Yoga Teacher Training in Ireland and has recently taken the next step in India.
+She took part in the 300 Hour Yoga Teacher Training at Yoga India Foundation last month.